 The Code has been developed based on the existing National Disability Insurance Scheme (NDIS) Code of Conduct.

-The Code will set out standards of expected behaviours and applies equally to:
+The Code sets out standards of expected behaviours and applies equally to:

 - approved aged care providers